Getting Involved in Undergraduate Research

 When considering potential research labs you might join, don’t be concerned if projects that grab your attention involve subjects you haven’t yet learned about in coursework.
 There’s no better way to learn about something than by doing it, and our faculty always welcome the opportunity to provide this kind of individualized instruction.
 Also, don’t limit your options to just one or two labs.
 You may find that your initial top choice doesn’t work out, maybe because there isn’t a spot available or you find that it just isn’t a good personal fit for you.

 The next step is to start meeting with potential faculty mentors.
 Sending each professor an email message requesting an interview is a typical approach.
 If you don’t hear back after a couple of days, try again.
 Faculty get dozens of emails daily, and your message might get lost in the jumble.
 Office hour visits to inquire about about research is another useful approach, especially if the potential mentor is one of your instructors.
 This will often be indicated on the instructor's course syllabus.
+You can also fill out an Undergraduate Chemistry Research Interest Form if you haven't heard back from the faculty member.

 If you are offered a position in a research lab, don’t accept until you’ve had a chance to meet with the research group members, as they are the folks you will be interacting with most often.
 In fact, one of the research group members will be assigned as your in-lab mentor, and will guide your efforts until you have achieved independence.
 You should know who this individual will be prior to joining a group, and you should spend one or two days “shadowing” that person in the lab.
 It would also be beneficial to attend a research group meeting before joining, to learn more about group dynamics.